dfds/ce-toolbox/capability-logs-role/README.md

 ### AWS profile prerequisite

-Setup an AWS profile assuming the `OrgRole` in the logs account, using the credentials from the `saml` profile (which is updated by `saml2aws`).
+Setup an AWS profile assuming the `OrgRole` in the logs account, using the credentials from the `saml` profile (which is updated by `go-aws-sso -p saml`).

 This is done by adding a block like this to `~/.aws/config`: